-Born in Sri Lanka, Frances Ferdinands is a Toronto-based Canadian artist.
-She received a degree in Visual Art from York University, and a Teaching degree from the University of Toronto.
-She also holds an A.R.C.T. from the Royal Conservatory of Music in Classical Piano.
+Born in Colombo Sri Lanka, Frances Ferdinands is a Toronto-based, mid-career Canadian artist.
+She holds a Visual Arts degree from York University, an A.R.C.T.
+(Piano) from the Royal Conservatory of Music, and Education degree from University of Toronto.

 Virginia Eichhorn, Curator of the 2006 Exhibition, “BY APPEARANCES” , at the University of Waterloo Art Gallery, wrote

 “Frances Ferdinands’ work is characterized by technical facility, richness of colour and breadth of vision.
 Whether drawing inspiration from the natural world, the annals of art history or interior reflections, Ferdinands creates vistas that engage and draw the viewer close.
 Her work is compelling and full of detail – symbolic and technical.
 She addresses subjects of profound universal significance yet does so through personal metaphor and imagery.
 Engagement with Ferdinands’ paintings is always a satisfying and enriching encounter.”